Most (city): Economy

 Most lies on the edge of the Most Basin and is an important lignite-mining region.
 Since the discovery of huge reserves of coal, the city has been shaped by mining.
 It caused an influx of residents and the development of other industries, but it also caused the destruction of historic parts of the city.
-It still employs hundreds of people, the largest employer in the city is Czech Coal Group.
+The mining industry still employs hundreds of people; the largest employer in the city is Czech Coal Group.

 The Komořany power plant is linked to coal mining.
 It is a large lignite power plant with a total installed electrical output of 239 MWe, built in 1955–1958.

 In addition to mining, heavy industry and chemistry were developed in Most, but in the 21st century they are replaced by services in the composition of the city's economy.
 The mining segment operates not only in the form of coal mining, but also in the framework of extensive land rehabilitation.
 The cultivation of wine and fruit was also restored.
 The recultivation of the landscape in the vicinity of Most is unique and appreciated as an effective and sensitive revitalization of the landscape, which is a model for further recultivations.
 The ouskirts of Most have become attractive for tourism.